-An assessment of the ability of underlying measures to match movements in trend inflation requires the choice of a reference measure for the longer-run trend.
-This is somewhat arbitrary, but researchers such as Bryan and Cecchetti (1994) have proposed a two- or three-year-centred moving average of monthly headline CPI inflation rates.
-In Section 5.3, we calculate the root mean squared error (RMSE) of the candidate measures versus similar measures of trend inflation.
+average of monthly headline CPI inflation rates.
+In Section 5.3, we calculate the root mean squared error (RMSE) of the candidate measures with respect to similar measures of trend inflation.

 Finally, an additional criterion that is frequently suggested, including in the quote from Blinder (1997) in our introduction, is that a good measure of underlying inflation should have some predictive power for inflation: we implement this in Section 5.4.
 However, it is important to consider what types of predictive power one should expect to see.
-In particular, we do not expect that there exist measures of underlying inflation that lead headline inflation in any deep sense or that there are any significant lead or lag relationships between headline inflation and various candidate measures of underlying inflation.7 That is, like most other researchers in this area, we view the search for good measures of underlying inflation as a search for measures which have a high signal-to-noise ratio for current underlying inflation, rather than for leading indicators of inflation: analysts looking for the latter are likely to find it more fruitful to estimate forecasting models based on the variables that drive inflation.
+In particular, we do not expect that there exist measures of underlying inflation that lead headline inflation in any deep sense or that there are any significant lead or lag relationships between headline inflation and various candidate measures of underlying inflation.7 That is, like most other researchers in this area, we view the search for good measures of underlying inflation as a search for measures which have a high signal-to-noise ratio in terms of current underlying inflation, rather than for leading indicators of inflation: analysts looking for the latter are likely to find it more fruitful to estimate forecasting models based on the variables that drive inflation.